 We have an obligation as professional nurses to ensure a safe environment for our clients by maintaining professional boundaries.
 In doing so, the client can feel secure in the nurse-client relationship.
-The nurse-client relationship provides the client with trust for the nurse and the reassurance that his/her needs will continued on next page be met.
+The nurse-client relationship provides the client with trust for the nurse and the reassurance that his/her needs will be met.